A stroke occurs when blood flow to an area of the brain is cut off. When this happens the brain cells are deprived of oxygen and begin to die.

 Children tend to recover more quickly from stroke than adults because their brains are still growing.
 Consequently, they have a better chance of returning to a normal lifestyle sooner.

 Hemorrhagic strokes can be prevented in some cases.
-According to the Centers for Disease Control and Prevention (CDC), 1 in 4 strokes each year are recurrent.
+According to the Centers for Disease Control and Prevention (CDC),

 Understanding the risk factors and preventive measures are crucial.
 Those people at higher risk include smokers and those with one or more of the following: